GrupoZapVivaReal/nerdployer/README.md

 ## How it works

 At the startup, nerdployer engine looks for a YAML or a JSON file (a.k.a. *nerdfile*) with the deployment flow described and creates an *empty context.
 The nerdfile is a simple template file that is rendered after each step execution by a jinja2 engine.
-At each step executed, the result is persisted in the context for possible use.
+At each step executed, the result is persisted in the context for a future use.

 *you can setup the initial context variables when you fire the nerdployer tool with the context argument